782618297/io_scene_scs/Prefab-Locators.md

 [[/images/SCS_Tools_Locators_Prefab_SIGN.png]]

+**Sign Model**

-**Sign Model** - property defining sign id which shall be used in the game.
+Property defining sign id which shall be used in the game.

 ## Spawn Point